 Practical things you can do that would help in small and large emergencies…

 Stockpile at least 3 days of the foods you regularly eat.
 Once you have 3 days, build up to 3 weeks, and so on.
-(See “Top 10 Real Foods to Store Without Electricity“.)
-Storage food is useful for a snow storm, tornado, short power outage or even simply feeding your family while you hunt for a new job.
+Extra stored food is useful for a snow storm, tornado, short power outage or even simply feeding your family while you hunt for a new job.

 For those who have livestock or pets, don't forget about their needs, too.

 You must have at least one gallon of potable (drinkable) water person per day.
 Store at least a week of water, or have a guaranteed way to get water without electricity.
 Get a bathtub water bladder and fill it IMMEDIATELY after any power event (or before if you have warning, such as a snowstorm or forewarning for a Solar EMP).

 We recommend that you purchase a Berkey water filter or other gravity fed water filtration system.
 The higher end filters are good for any natural disaster.
 Get LifeStraw personal water filters to carry in your get home bag.
 See”Emergency Water Storage and Filtration“.

 If you have livestock or pets, plan for their needs, too.
 Hand pumps and large scale water storage will be essential for large numbers of animals.
 Large animals drink a lot of water.